Dadams11/Homework9-Node/Practice11.md

 none

 ## License
-This application is covered under the Apache 2.0 license.
+This application is covered under the MIT license.

 ## Contributing
 none